petrbu/RegexExplainerWithAzureOpeanAI/README.md

-# NLP Project for Translation
+# Regular Expression Explainer using Azure OpenAI

-This project appears to be focused on Natural Language Processing (NLP) tasks, specifically related to translation and utilizing Azure OpenAI services.
+This project processes a list of regular expressions, sends them to Azure OpenAI to generate concise explanations of what each regex matches, and saves the original regex along with its explanation to an output file.

 ## Project Structure